 Pedram Behyar is a business consultant and university lecturer.
-He is founder of Bluebox business consulting in Tehran.
+He is Co-founder of Bluebox business consulting in Tehran.

 Pedram Behyar is a marketing specialist and his filed of interest is: digital marketing, social media marketing, branding and online virtual community participation.